PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

-This ws the last step on this long lab.
+This is the last step on this long lab.
 You can make changes to either your configurations, code or Helm Charts and trigger the pipelines or GitOps integration to manage your application status and behavior.

-We can't explain you in a lab all the configurations we have done to make all the workflow work, we gave you the tips and you can deep dive by your self exploring the already prepared configuration and script steps done.
+We can't explain  all the configurations in this lab as we have done to make all the workflow work, we gave you all the tips and you can deep dive by yourself exploring the already prepared configuration and script steps.

 It would be nice to follow the lab by including now the NetworkPolicy resources created in Chapter 11 and the Nginx and Postgres Prometheus exporters prepared in Chapter 12.